Akshi Upanishad: Brahma Vidya

 The second section of the Upanishad opens with sage Samkriti asking Sun for Brahma-Vidya (literally, the knowledge of Brahman).
 The rest of the text contains the answer, structured as a discourse from Surya, wherein the Sun god states that this knowledge leads to liberation and freedom while one is alive (Jivanmukta state).

 The ultimate Reality and Truth called Brahman is all, it is one, without origin, the infinite, the quiescent and the constant.
 To comprehend its true nature, its relation to self, is to reach an inner calm, this is the Brahma-Vidya, and this is the goal of Yoga say those who know, asserts the Upanishad.

 The first stage of Yoga, for the one who seeks self knowledge, is detachment day by day, from impressions, from being controlled by one's senses, from being controlled by external things or others.
 In this stage, the yogi thinks before acting, abstains from engaging in vulgar vices, avoids arguing with others and devotes self to virtues, state verses 2.4 to 2.7 of the text.
 He is gentle, he never seeks distress for anyone, he uses kind words, he is affectionate to everyone, he helps the virtuous with his deeds, with his words and with his thoughts, states the Upanishad.
 He studies the Shastras, he reflects on them, he investigates the world of knowledge and himself, in the first stage of Yoga.

-The second stage of Yoga, states the Upanishad, is inquiry with the help of teachers (gurus), those who know, and those he admires.
+According to the Upanishad, the second phase of Yoga involves engaging in inquiry with the guidance of teachers, known as gurus, those who know, and those he admires.
 He seeks out those who righteous in their life and their past conduct proves so, those who are lucid in explaining ideas, who know the Sruti and Smriti, who understand the rules of reason, proper inferences, correct and incorrect knowledge.
 He serves such teachers, learns from them, while he continues to cast off his tendencies to vices and cast in his tendencies to virtues, asserts the text.